vlayer-xyz/vlayer/book/src/getting-started/first-steps.md

 ### Web Proof example

+First you need to install the vlayer browser extension:
+1. Download the extension [here](https://vlayer-releases.s3.eu-north-1.amazonaws.com/latest/browser-extension.tar.gz) and extract the archive.
+2. Go to `chrome://extensions/` or `brave://extensions/` in Chrome or Brave, respectively (currently only these two browsers are supported).
+3. Enable `Developer mode`.
+4. Click `Load unpacked` and select the directory containing the extension files.

+To learn more details about the extension, please see [Web Proofs](../javascript/webproofs.md) section.

-Deploy the `WebProofProver` and `WebProofVerifier` contracts on local anvil testnet:
+Then deploy the `WebProofProver` and `WebProofVerifier` contracts on local anvil testnet:

 ```sh
 cd vlayer